-Legislative text 71 Article 22 - Requirements relating to transparency 22.4.
+71 Article 22 - Requirements relating to transparency

+22.4.
 In case of a securitisation where the underlying exposures are residential loans or car loans or leases, the originator and sponsor shall publish the available information related to the environmental performance of the assets financed by such residential loans or car loans or leases, as part of the information disclosed pursuant to point (a) of the first subparagraph of Article 7(1).

-STS criteria 71.
-In case of a securitisation where the underlying exposures are residential loans or car loans or leases, the originator and sponsor shall publish the available information related to the environmental performance of the assets financed by such residential loans or car loans or leases, as part of the information disclosed pursuant to point (a) of the first subparagraph of Article 7(1).
-Verified?
-Yes PCS Comment Pages 138-139 $\S(y)$ - explains the reason why the information cannot be reported currently This environmental impact criterion only applies to mortgages and car loan securitisations.
-The EBA Guidelines though make it clear that an originator is only required to disclose information that is in its possession and captured in its internal data base or IT systems.
-PCS notes the statement made in the prospectus by the originator.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale Environmental performance of assets (Article 22(4)) 78.
-It should be clarified that this is a requirement of disclosure about the energy efficiency of the assets when this information is available to the originator, sponsor or SSPE, rather than a requirement for a minimum energy efficiency of the assets.
+71. In case of a securitisation where the underlying exposures are residential loans or car loans or leases, the originator and sponsor shall publish the available information related to the environmental performance of the assets financed by such residential loans or car loans or leases, as part of the information disclosed pursuant to point (a) of the first subparagraph of Article 7(1).

+See section Compliance with STS Requirements paragraph (z

+(z) for the purposes of compliance with article 22, paragraph 4, of the EU Securitisation Regulation, pursuant to the Servicing Agreement and the Intercreditor Agreement, the Servicer has undertaken to prepare the Loan by Loan Report setting out information relating to each Loan in respect of the immediately preceding Reference Period (including, inter alia, the available information related to the environmental performance of the Vehicles), in compliance with the EU Securitisation Regulation and the applicable Regulatory Technical Standards, and deliver it to the Reporting Entity in a timely manner in order for the Reporting Entity to make available such report to the investors in the Notes on a quarterly basis by no later than 30 (thirty) after the relevant Payment Date through the website of European DataWarehouse (being, as at the date of this Prospectus, www.eurodw.eu) (for further details, see the sections headed "Description of the Servicing Agreement" and "Description of the Intercreditor Agreement");

+EBA Final non-ABCP STS Guidelines - statements on background and rationale

+Environmental performance of assets (Article 22(4))

+78. It should be clarified that this is a requirement of disclosure about the energy efficiency of the assets when this information is available to the originator, sponsor or SSPE, rather than a requirement for a minimum energy efficiency of the assets.

 79. To facilitate consistent interpretation of this criterion, the term 'available information related to the environmental performance' should be further clarified.

-EBA Final non-ABCP STS Guidelines Environmental performance of assets (Article 22(4)) Available information related to the environmental performance
+Environmental performance of assets (Article 22(4))

+Available information related to the environmental performance